rehierl/abstract-properties/02-0-basic-maths/2-0-complex-vlaues.md

 * `(v1 == 21)` is true

 Note that there is by default **no order of any kind** defined upon the components of a complex value.
-That is, a complex value has by default no first, no last and no n-th component.
-The inherent order of elements specified by the syntactic definition of a particular complex value must therefore be ignored.
+That is, a complex value has by default no first and no last component.
+The inherent order of elements specified by a syntactic definition must therefore be ignored.

 * `cy := < 21, < true, false >, 21, 'd', "abc" >`
 * `cx` and `cy` both define the same complex value